Been caught out by the sun this weekend? Our page has advice to help relieve your symptoms until your skin heals:… https://t.co/ZO8dOjQM5S

-It’s easy to overlook, but choosing healthier drinks is a key part of getting a balanced diet.
-Water is a healthy a… https://t.co/HAIgHKgpaf
+t's easy to overlook, but choosing healthier drinks is a key part of getting a balanced diet.
+See our advice on cho… https://t.co/21FTHULbWm

 If you need regular prescriptions and your doctor does not need to see you every time you may be given a repeat prescription.
 These are normally printed by the computer and with each prescription there is an attached reorder form.
 When you need further repeats, please tick the items required and put the form in the box provided in the surgery or post through the letter box.
 48 hours’ notice is required.
 If you supply a stamped, addressed envelope, we will be happy to post the prescription to you.